AIDajiangtang/Segment-Anything-CSharp/README_EN.md

 2. Use C# language to load the model, perform inference, and use WPF for interaction and display.

-put decoder-quant.onnx adn encoder-quant.onnx to the same path with exe
+put decoder-quant.onnx adn encoder-quant.onnx to the same path with exe,.Net Framework4.7.2

 Effect demo video: